-Design and user experience mistakes are the flaws that make clients criticize the website usability, refuse from a purchase or subscription, or even go to competitor websites.
-Most often, these errors boil down to technical issues and problems in website logic, navigation, design, marketing materials, or content.
-Such usability issues affect conversion rates and undermine the effectiveness of your website design.
+Design and user experience mistakes are the flaws that make clients criticize the website usability, refuse purchase or subscription, or even go to competitor websites.
+These errors often boil down to technical issues and website logic, navigation, design, marketing materials, or content problems.
+Such usability issues affect conversion rates and undermine the effectiveness of your website user experience design.

 Want to save your conversion and improve usability?
 We know how.

 Here are sixty common problems in website design and usability that may harm your online business.
 As soon as you fix them, the conversion rate is likely to skyrocket.
 Remember that website design and conversion rates are always intertwined.

 To make the learning process easier, we offer you to start with a story of John.
 It tells how an online store lost a loyal buyer and suffered a conversion decline because of one usability mistake.
 Besides, you will be able to find answers to the following questions related to design, user experience, and conversion:

 - How do low download speed impacts conversion rates and user experience?

 - What other technical user experience issues, including 404 pages, links, responsive layout, and other features, may affect conversion?

 - Why is logical design so important for website conversion and user experience?